ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/indexing.markdown

 {PANEL: Indexing}

-Indexing and indexes under each shard are basically similar to indexing and indexes on a non-sharded database.
+Indexing under each shard is basically similar to indexing on a non-sharded database.
 As each shard holds and manages a unique dataset, indexing is performed per-shard and indexes are stored only on the shard that created and uses them.

 ## Map Reduce Indexes on a Sharded Database

-A map reduce index will reduce the query results **twice**.
+When a map reduce index is used, the query results are reduced **twice**:
-First, the results will be reduced by each shard.
-Then, the results will be collected by the orchestrator from all shards and reduced again.

-{NOTE: }
-Note that this behavior is different from the behavior of map reduce indexes in non-sharded databases, and may yield different results.
+The first reduction is made per-shard, when the query is executed on each shard and the shard reduces the retrieved results by the index.
+The second reduction is made by the orchestrator over all query results after it collects them from all shards.
 Learn more about this topic [here](../sharding/querying#orderby-in-a-map-reduce-index).
-{NOTE/}

 ## Unsupported Indexing Features